cp2004/OctoPrint-WS281x_LED_Status/README.md

 I created this project in my spare time, so if you have found it useful or enjoyed using it then please consider [supporting it's development!](https://github.com/sponsors/cp2004).
 You can sponsor monthly or one time, for any amount you choose.
 ## Thanks

-This was my first plugin and still my favourite, I have to say thanks for helping me develop it:
+This was my first plugin and is still my favourite, so I have to say thanks for helping me develop it:

 [jneilliii](https://github.com/jneilliii) for always answering my questions on discord, and making great plugins I could use as examples.